White stork: Similar species

-Within its range the white stork is distinctive when seen on the ground.
+Within its range, the white stork is distinctive when seen on the ground.
 The winter range of C. c. asiatica overlaps that of the Asian openbill, which has similar plumage but a different bill shape.
 When seen at a distance in flight, the white stork can be confused with several other species with similar underwing patterns, such as the yellow-billed stork, great white pelican and Egyptian vulture.
 The yellow-billed stork is identified by its black tail and a longer, slightly curved, yellow beak.
 The white stork also tends to be larger than the yellow-billed stork.
-The great white pelican has short legs which do not extend beyond its tail, and it flies with its neck retracted, keeping its head near to its stocky body, giving it a different flight profile.
+The great white pelican has short legs that do not extend beyond its tail, and it flies with its neck retracted, keeping its head near to its stocky body, giving it a different flight profile.
 Pelicans also behave differently, soaring in orderly, synchronised flocks rather than in disorganised groups of individuals as the white stork does.
 The Egyptian vulture is much smaller, with a long wedge-shaped tail, shorter legs and a small yellow-tinged head on a short neck.
 The common crane, which can also look black and white in strong light, shows longer legs and a longer neck in flight.